SanchoPanso/Hackathon-beCoder-2022/docs/menu.rst

 2. Output the histogram for the first hypothesis
 3. Output the histogram for the second hypothesis
 4. Output the error probability for the second task in the file
+5. Download the test repository (usememos/memos)
+6. Find out the probability of an error in the commit
+7. Train a model to find reviewers
+8. Output the error chance of the last 100 commits
-5. Delete the repository and commits
+9. Delete the repository and commits
-6. Exit
+10. Exit

 Usage
 ~~~~~